-Indeed, the Valleys (and their mountains) generally, ranging from the upper Swansea and upper Neath valleys in the west to the central Rhondda Fawr, have become important starting points for my imaging and visual thinking.
+Indeed, the Valleys (and their mountains), ranging from the upper Swansea and upper Neath valleys in the west to the central Rhondda Fawr, have become important starting points for my imaging and visual thinking.

-Since May 2013, I have returned to doing a little bit of work ‘en plein air’ – sketches and studies in watercolour, pastel and pencil of mostly upland south-west Wales.
-In so doing, I am revisting the ongoing dynamics of panoramic and partial seeing and imaging of landscape and place.
+In May 2013, I returned to doing a little bit of work ‘en plein air’ – sketches and studies in watercolour, pastel and pencil of mostly upland south-west Wales.
+In so doing, I revisited the ongoing dynamics of panoramic and partial seeing and imaging of landscape and place.